Information on goods controlled under the EU Torture Regulation (including licensing of drugs used in execution by lethal injection).

 Export and import licences

-If you need further help in deciding if your goods need an export licence, have a look at strategic exports: when to request an export licence.
+If you need further help in deciding if your goods need an export licence, have a look at Do I need an export licence?.

 The 2006 regulations are required to provide licensing, enforcement and penalty provisions in respect of import of technical assistance related to goods listed in annex 2 to the regulation.